 Lactose intolerance is commonly diagnosed in children between the ages of 2 and 5.
-This makes it crucial that parents are aware of symptoms of this dietary restriction and can work with their young child to provide a diet that accommodates their lactose restrictions.
+This makes it crucial that parents are aware of the symptoms of this dietary restriction and can work with their young children to provide a diet that accommodates them.

 Often times this is spotted before children are beginning school and thus makes it easy to pass this information on to your child’s school.

 There are instances where individuals will develop lactose intolerance later in life, even during adulthood, though this is primarily in families where lactose intolerance is common.

 What is lactose?

 Lactose is the sugar found commonly in dairy products (like milk, ice cream, and cheese) and also select baking ingredients.
 Thus you often need to keep a close eye on ingredient lists for you or your child if they are lactose intolerant.

 Someone is lactose-intolerant if they are unable to digest or absorb the lactose in their small intestine.
 When you are unable to absorb the lactose as you should it instead passes through the large intestine and is “fermented” by the gut bacteria.
 This is an issue because it produces carbon dioxide and hydrogen, causing the common lactose intolerance symptoms.